-NOTE (POWER WINDOW INITIALIZATION PROCEDURE)
+(POWER WINDOW RESET PROCEDURE)

 If the battery was disconnected during vehicle maintenance, or for other reasons such as a switch continues to be operated after the window is fully open/close, the power windows will not fully open and close automatically.
-Reinitialization of the automatic function can be performed using the master control switches and the front passenger door switch.
-Carry out the following procedure to resume operation:
+Resetting of the automatic function can be performed using the driver's master control switch or the front passenger door switch.
+The power window auto function reset procedure can be done on one or both door switches.
+The power window auto function will only resume on the side that has been reset.

 - 1. Turn the ignition switch to the ON position. - Make sure that the power window lock switch located on the driver's door is not depressed. - 3.
-Press the switch and fully open the power window. - Pull up the switch to fully close the power window and continue holding the switch for about 2 seconds after the window fully closed - 5.
-Repeat Steps 3-4 for each front power window - 6.
+Press the switch and fully open the power window. - Pull up the switch to fully close the power window and continue holding the switch for about 2 seconds after the window fully closes. - 5.
+Repeat Steps 3-4 for each front power window. - 6.
 Make sure that the power windows operate correctly using the door switches.